 At least they better be.
 They just dropped a pile of cash on you and your service.

 This of course leads to fast easy results for the client.
-They can workout with you 4-5 times a week for two and a half months.
+They can workout with you 2-4 times a week for a few months.

 When a client works with you often, then will “fall in love” with you.
 You will become a huge part of their life, because you are largely responsible for them making a huge change in their life.